April 2014 Chicago crossover event: Part 1: "A Dark Day"

-Boden informs Hermann that he will be acting lieutenant on Truck 81 for the day because Casey and Gabby are volunteering for a charity race event at Chicago Medical.
+Boden informs Hermann that Hermann will be acting lieutenant on Truck 81 for the day because Casey and Gabby are volunteering for a charity race event at Chicago Medical.
 Hermann initially says he needs more time to prepare but agrees.
-Casey and Gabby run into Burgess, who is watching her niece, when the two are sharing tent space and the two help her get set up.
-Gabby heads inside to go get registered for the race.
-Shortly after a car bomb detonates outside the hospital, Casey immediately begins helping survivors outside the hospital while Dawson is missing.
+Casey and Gabby run into Burgess, who is watching her niece; the two are sharing tent space and Casey and Gabby help Burgess set up.
+Gabby then heads inside to go get registered for the race.
+Shortly after, a car bomb detonates outside the hospital.
+Casey immediately begins helping survivors outside the hospital.
+Gabby is missing.
 Firehouse 51 and others from the Chicago Fire Department arrive and begin search and rescue.
 Boden sends Cruz and Mills to look for a secondary bomb.
 Shay heads inside with Dr. Holly Whelan, a pediatrics doctor, to look for more injured, accidentally injuring herself on rebar.
-Doctors begin to treat Burgess's niece who sustained a crushed liver and is bleeding internally as a result of the explosion.
+Doctors begin treating Burgess's niece, who sustained a crushed liver and is bleeding internally as a result of the explosion.
 Mills finds a secondary car bomb in a parking structure adjacent to the hospital.
 Casey and Severide head into a confined space of rubble in search of Gabby.
-Boden meets Mills and Cruz and find the second bomb is set to detonate at 8:30 PM but Mills successfully diffuses the bomb.
+Boden meets Mills and Cruz and find that the second bomb is set to detonate at 8:30 PM, but Mills successfully defuses it.
 Rafferty, Shay, and Whelan are asked to tag additional patients as more survivors are found.
-Burgess's niece is immediately rushed into surgery and needs a liver transplant.
+Burgess's niece is rushed into surgery and needs a liver transplant.
 Gabby regains consciousness and is able to alert Casey and Severide to her position.
 Whelan's sister, who initially seemed to only have a minor concussion, has a seizure and is diagnosed with a subdural hematoma; as a result she is also rushed into surgery.
 The doctor finds a liver that was initially planned for a Syrian ambassador to the United States and prepares for the transplant but the organ was damaged in the explosion.
-Casey and Severide find Gabby and the rest of the team begins to dig them out.
+Casey and Severide find Gabby and the rest of the team begins to dig her out.
 Atwater arrives to console a distraught Burgess.
 Voight, Lindsay, Antonio, and Halstead of the Chicago Police Department's intelligence unit as well as Illinois State Police, Federal Bureau of Investigation, Department of Homeland Security, Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Central Intelligence Agency arrive to begin investigating the bombing.
 Shay collapses in the hospital as a result of her injuries.